ayetpyae/DH110/assignment06/README.md

 ### Layout grid + spacing:
 <img width="384" alt="layoutgrid" src="https://user-images.githubusercontent.com/91553011/140944183-3b5a7dc6-d82b-45f5-863c-be77ced42e10.png">
-I read the guidelines provided by https://material.io/design/layout/responsive-layout-grid.html#columns-gutters-and-margins to determine how many columns and rows I should use, as well as what to set the margins and gutters as.
+I struggled the most with deciding the layout grid and spacing.
+I was unsure of how many columns and rows I should use and how wide or narrow the gutters and margins should be.
+I decided to play around with it and this was what I got in the end.